wanyuenmei/di/dev.md

     make generate

 ## Dependencies
-We use [Glide](https://github.com/Masterminds/glide) as dependency vendoring tool.
+We use [Godep](https://github.com/tools/godep) as dependency vendoring tool.
+To add a new dependency, make sure `GO15VENDOREXPERIMENT` is set to 1, then run:

-The dependencies for a project are listed in a `glide.yaml` file.
-This can include a version, VCS or repository location.
-Once Glide has downloaded and figured out versions to use in the dependency tree it creates a `glide.lock` file containing the complete dependency tree pinned to specific versions.
+1. `godep restore` to install the package versions specified in `Godeps/Godeps.json` to your `$GOPATH`

-	go get -u github.com/Masterminds/glide
+2. Run `go get foo/bar`

-To generate or update dependencies, simply call:
+3. Edit your code to import foo/bar

-	make deps
+4. Run `godep save`

 ## Containers
 Some of the functionality that isn't captured in this repo is packaged into